With Dexterit-E, KINARM Lab Operators are able to:

 - Export data for post experiment data analysis in MATLAB.

 The following toolboxes are required for Custom Task development: MATLAB®, Simulink®, Stateflow®, MATLAB Coder™, Simulink Real-Time™.
+See here for a current listing.

 Many sources of training are available to ensure you get the most out of your KINARM Lab.